LittleD3092/My-Vault/Algorithm/Task Scheduling Problem.md

 - a set of $n$ integer ==deadlines== $d_1, d_2, \dots, d_n$, such that each $d_i$ satisfies $1 \leq d_i < n$ and task $a_i$ is supposed to finish by time $d_i$
 - a set of $n$ nonnegative weights or ==penalties== $w_1, w_2, \dots, w_n$, such that we incur a penalty of $w_i$ if task $a_i$ is not finished by time $d_i$, and we incur no penalty if a task finishes by its deadline.

+## Matroid Model

+We said that a set $A$ of tasks is ==independent== if there exists a schedule for these tasks such that no tasks are late.

 ---

 參考資料: